 Our carb calculator uses this exact formula to give you the optimum range for carbohydrate consumption.
 You should remember, though, that consulting this calculator is not equivalent to a visit at a dietitian; consult a professional for a personalized diet plan.

-Even though it is quite important to keep your carbs intake between 50% and 70%, it is essential to limit the simple sugars (or simple carbs).
-We recommend to never exceed 10% of your total calorie intake.
+Even though it is quite important to keep your carbs intake between 45% and 65%, it is essential to limit the simple sugars (or simple carbs).
+It is recommended not to exceed 10% of your total calorie intake.